diamkil/screenshots/README.md

 # Node.JS

-This app uses Node.JS.
+This app uses Node.JS, TypeScript and Sass.
 To run it on your machine directly, you'll need to compile it.

 ## Compiling